DPenner1/WritingSystemHistory/README.md

 The diagram is designed to fit on both A4 and US-Letter sized paper with at least 1/4" margins.

+*There is now also a much bigger diagram representing all scripts in Unicode.
+The timeline is complete, but still to add a legend and script samples in that one.
+This README currently discusses just the Modern history shown above.*

 ## General Diagram Notes

   - The diagram shows **graphical** derivision of scripts which can be very different from spoken language derivation.
   - "Specialized use" means use in specific use cases, but not for general default written communication of a language (or the language itself is specialized).
 Most frequently, this is religious or ceremonial uses.
-  - I generally went with Wikipedia's article title for the name of the scripts, though there were some exceptions for where the same script had very different names.
+  - I generally went with Wikipedia's article title for the name of the scripts, though there were some exceptions , particularly where Unicode had a distinct name for it.
   - The specific symbols used to identify writing system type were mostly chosen by taking the largest system of that type and simply finding something that worked with the font I was using.
 Though with Latin, I wanted a non-Latin looking symbol.
   - Some scripts have multiple possible writing directions or are difficult to categorize.
 There are multiple symbols for these, I attempted to list the most dominant first.
   - There is a line on how many letters "imported" from a secondary script counts as an arrow in the diagram.
 No hard line currently, there's a gulf between the possibly "few" Fraser and Pollard derived letters in Pahawh Hmong (according to Wikipedia) and the seven Demotic derived letters in Coptic (Demotic in turn derived from Egyptian Hieroglyphs).